What is a Visitor Location Register?

 What is the primary function of a Visitor Location Register (VLR)?

-The VLR temporarily stores subscriber data, such as location and service preferences, to facilitate efficient call routing and mobility management within a mobile network.
+The VLR temporarily stores subscriber information to facilitate efficient call routing and resource management within a mobile network.

 How does the VLR differ from the Home Location Register (HLR)?

-The VLR stores temporary data for subscribers currently in its coverage area, while the HLR maintains permanent records of all subscribers in the network.
+The VLR stores temporary data for subscribers currently in the network, while the HLR holds permanent subscriber information.

 Want to learn more about how Lightyear can help you?